dvershinin/dvershinin/README.md

 If you're interested in NGINX module RPM packages, here's the [commercial repository by GetPageSpeed LLC](https://nginx-extras.getpagespeed.com/), the company I work with.

+Debian and Ubuntu users may be interested in the [APT NGINX Extras for Debian and Ubuntu](https://apt-nginx-extras.getpagespeed.com/).

 For posts about web performance and security, check out the [GetPageSpeed blog](https://www.getpagespeed.com/posts).

 ### A freelancer